Aardbulaardoo Ngayeye

 Welcome everyone to Dambeemangaddee Country

-We have to work together with Wandjina and Woongudd in a respectful way to make sure that we as Dambeemangarddee people are safe, and visitors to our Country are safe, helping us to look after Country by following the rules from Lalai.
+We have to work together in a respectful way with Wandjina and Woongudd, to make sure that we as Dambeemangarddee people are safe, and our visitors are safe, and helping us to look after Country by following the rules from Lalai.

 Wooloowa (smoking ceremony) is our law.
-It is a respectful custom that is important to our people.
-It is a protection and cleansing mechanism for people coming to Country.
-There are different ways to make sure that visitors are safe, like when we welcome you and smoke your body and when people ask for permission to visit the Country.
+It is a respectful smoking custom that is important to our people.
+It makes sure that visitors are safe when out on our country.

 Planning your visit